This list is only a sample of books available online through the library. Please search Omni for a comprehensive search of our holdings.

 "Have you heard?
-'Bird' is the word..." - but not always.
+'Bird' is the word...", but not always.
 It could be 'avian' or 'prothonotory warbler' or 'Passerculus sandwichensis'.
+There is no one right way to search.
+You often need to be creative and persistent.
 Below you'll find tips on how to brainstorm keywords and develop search strategies.
 You will find more tips in the Library Skills Tutorials.

 Concept 1: Song OR vocalization OR call OR sound OR dialect